 Citrix's API hooks can prevent the Deep Security Agent service from starting.
-To resolve this, the ds_agent.exe must be added into XenApps exclusion list.
-See How to Disable Citrix API Hooks on a Per-application Basis in the Citrix documentation.
+To resolve this, the ds\agent.exe must be added into XenApps exclusion list.
+For more information, see How to Disable Citrix API Hooks on a Per-application Basis in the Citrix documentation